caps-tum/sys-sage/docs/PAPI_Integration.md

    the _sys-sage_ topology at a later point.

-3. Depending on the event set, figure out which hardware thread the counters belong to and get its ID.
+3. Depending on the event set, figure out which hardware thread the counters belong to and find its ID.
 Here we need to make a case destinction:

    - If the event set has explicitely been attached to a hardware thread, simply query for the ID with PAPI.